merkksgit/json-to-toml/README.md

 # JSON to TOML Converter

-A simple command-line tool that converts JSON files into TOML format.
+A simple command-line tool that converts JSON files into TOML format, available in both Python and Bash implementations.

 ## Overview

-This project provides a straightforward way to convert JSON files to TOML format using a command-line interface.
+This project provides straightforward ways to convert JSON files to TOML format using command-line interfaces.
 It's designed to be simple and efficient, making it easy to integrate into scripts or use manually.

+## Python Implementation

-## Requirements
+### Requirements

 - Python 3.x
 - Required libraries:
   - `json` (built-in)
   - `toml`

-## Installation
+### Installation

 1. Clone the repository: